All Products

 string

-The result of the operation.
+The operation result.
 OK indicates success.
 FAIL indicates failure.
 If the operation fails, troubleshoot based on the returned error code.

 result